Gone (Nelly song)

-The predominantly R&B-ballad contains elements of pop music and was sent to U.S. Urban/Urban AC radio stations on January 4, 2011.
-It was sent to top 40/mainstream stations on January 19, 2011 and serves as the third single from 5.0.
-Critics generally praised "Gone" for reusing the best elements of "Dilemma" and recapturing the same sentiments though there was some negative reception towards the relevance of the sequel duet and lack of distinction in the song's R&B feel.
+The predominantly R&B-ballad contains elements of pop music.
+"Gone" was initially titled as "Dilemma p.2", but Nelly stopped referring to the song as a "Dilemma" sequel for fear that it would not match people's expectations, and he desired for "Gone" to be recognized as a separate recording.
+It was sent to U.S. Urban/Urban AC radio stations on January 4, 2011, and top 40/mainstream stations on January 19, 2011.

+The song failed to match the critical and commercial success of "Dilemma" and 5.0's lead single, "Just a Dream".
+It failed to reach the Billboard Hot 100, though it moderately entered the Hot R&B/Hip-Hop Songs, Rhythmic and Bubbling Under Hot 100 charts.
+Critics generally praised "Gone" for reusing the best elements of "Dilemma" and recapturing the same sentiments, though there was some negative reception towards the relevance of the sequel duet and lack of distinction in the song's R&B feel.